Aliases for CAMK4 Gene

 GeneCards Summary for CAMK4 Gene

 CAMK4 (Calcium/Calmodulin Dependent Protein Kinase IV) is a Protein Coding gene.
-Diseases associated with CAMK4 include Cerebral Hypoxia.
-Among its related pathways are DAG and IP3 signaling and Post NMDA receptor activation events.
+Diseases associated with CAMK4 include Gingival Fibromatosis and Cerebral Hypoxia.
+Among its related pathways are Calcium signaling pathway and DAG and IP3 signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CAMK1G.
+An important paralog of this gene is CAMK1D.